-5. The board should not table a motion at the general meeting for delegating powers to issue shares or convertible securities excluding the preferential subscription right in a sum of more than 20% of the capital at the time of the delegation. es excluding the preferential subscription right exclusion required by commercial law. it, the Complies [ X (] Partial compliance [ 1 Explanation [ ] 6. • - · ry or voluntary, should publish them on their publication is not compulsory: websites a) Report on th ne independer nce of the auditor b) Reports on t the functionin g of the audit committ tee and the nom ination and remuneration committee c) Report by th ne audit comm nittee on related party transactions Complies [ ] Partial compliance [ X ] Explanation [ ] All the e sections of this Recomm nendation are me et, except (c). direct ors and o ther related par ties have been n ns, at market prices with significant shareholders, directors, representativ, transparently, fairly and reasonably, and always in the Company does not co t to publish the contents of that report because it co ntains sensitive It sho uld be no oted that none o of the related par place in 2023 (or a ny of those made in 2024 up to the date of approva ate Enterprises Act. of this report) 7.
-The co mpany should d broadcast ge eneral meetings live, tl hrough its websi te. echanisms to enable or ance and active partic - d voting and even, in large cap companies and neral meeting. d insofar Complies [ ] x ] Partial compliance [ 1 Explanation [ ] 8. drawn chairm conter up in accordanan of the auc nan and scope o ance with the dit committee of the qualifica applicable accounting should explain clearly ations included, makin standards.
-And at the general m ated by the board of directors to the general of if the auditors have submitted a qualified rep neeting the opinion of the audit committee o that opinion available to shareholders, togetly general meeting is published. ort, the n the Complies [ X (] Partial compliance [ 1 Explanation [ ] 9. • - ents and procedures it will accept as proof of shareholders' voting right. of ownership of ose requirem scriminatory. • edures should favour the attendance a and exercise by shareholders of their rights, r ot being in any Complies [ X (] Partial compliance [ 1 Explanation [ ]
+5. The board should not table a motion at the general meeting for delegating powers to issue shares or convertible securities excluding the preferential subscription right in a sum of more than 20% of the capital at the time of the delegation. es excluding the preferential subscription right, the exclusion required by commercial law.
+Complies [ X ] Partial compliance [ 1 Explanation [ ] 6. ry or voluntary, should publish them on their websites publication is not compulsory: a) Report on the independe ence of the auditor b) Reports on the functioning ng of the audit committ ee and the nom ination and remuneration committee c) Report by the audit com mittee on related party transactions Complies [ ] Partial compliance [) () Explanation [ ] All the sections of this Recommendation are n net, except (c). directo ors and o made on arm's length term s, at market prices with significant shareholders, directors, representatives of corporate, transparently, fairly and reasonably, and always in the interests of studying this Recommendation ormation that is confidential for t to publish the contents of that report because it contains sensitive oted that none of the related pations for requiring publication s ny of those made in 2024 up to the date of approval of this report) ate Enterprises Act.
+7. The co mpany should broadcast g general meetings live, th nrough its websi te. ne company should have m roportionate, online attend d voting and even, in large cap companies and insofar neral meeting.
+Complies [ X ] Partial compliance [ ] Explanation [ ] 8. drawn chairm conter up in accordance with the nan of the audit committee nt and scope of the qualific e applicable accounting a e should explain clearly cations included, making standards.
+And i at the general m g a summary of t Inted by the board of directors to the general meeting are if the auditors have submitted a qualified report, the neeting the opinion of the audit committee on the that opinion available to shareholders, together with the general meeting is published.
+Complies [ X ] Partial compliance [ ] Explanation [ ] 9. ents and procedures it will accept as proof of ownership of f shareholders' voting right. ose requirements and pro cedures should favour t the attendance a and exercise by shareholders of their rights, not being in any Complies [ X ] Partial compliance [ ] Explanation [ ]